neoforged/.github/primers/1.21.9/index.md

     - `Level`
         - `getEntityInAnyDimension` - Gets the entity by UUID.
         - `getPlayerInAnyDimension` - Gets the player by UUID.
+        - `hasEntities` - Returns whether the provided bounds has entities matching the type and predicate.
+        - `palettedContainerFactory` - Returns the factory used to create paletted containers.
+- `net.minecraft.world.level.border.WorldBorder$Settings#toWorldBorder` - Constructs a world border from the settings.
 - `net.minecraft.world.level.block`
     - `Block#dropFromBlockInteractLootTable` - Drops the loot when interacting with a block.
     - `ChestBlock`